Weggler/ngbem/docs/ngbem/short_and_sweet/Maxwell_Formulations.md

 - consider a trial function $\boldsymbol \psi_k \in H^{-\frac12}(\mathrm{div}_\Gamma,\Gamma)$ and a test function $\boldsymbol v_l \in H^{-\frac12}(\mathrm{curl}_\Gamma,\Gamma)$.
 Here is the adjoint double layer potential operator entry $lk$

 $$ \mathrm{K}'_{lk} = \int\limits_\Gamma \int\limits_\Gamma \displaystyle{ \frac{1}{4\,\pi} \, \big\langle \boldsymbol n(y)\times \boldsymbol v_l(y), \nabla_{x} \frac{e^{i\,\kappa\,\|x-y\|}}{\| x-y\|} } \times \boldsymbol \psi_k(y) \big\rangle\, \mathrm{d}\sigma_y \, \mathrm{d}\sigma_x    $$

-- MFIE equation is only valid on closed boundaries whereas EFIE holds in a generalized form on open screens
-- For low frequencie problems it is necessary to introduce explicitly the electrostatic potential.
-This leads to an additional equation which is a weak form of the continuity equation relating traces on the boundary holds.
-Here the normal trace, i.e. the Neuman trace of the electrostatic potential pops up.
-- Scattering at arbitrary dielectrics and pec bodies leads to a system of equations which is coupled by corresponding interface conditions.
-- In case the wave number $\kappa$ corresponds to an interior eigenvalue of $\mathbf{curl}\mathbf{curl}$ the BIE is not uniquely solvable.
-Instead of EFIE one consideres the combined electric field integral equation (CFIE).